abnaceur/musicroom/README.md

 ## Git flow
 There are two branches:
  - Master - origin
- - Staging - Folow Master
- - Develop - follow Staging
+ - Develop - follow master
+ - Features/hotfix/support follow develop

 The *Master* branch is used for production.
-Only the features we know are perfectly working should be merged on *Master* The *Staging* branch is were the cross testing are made before merging the master branch.
-The *Develop* branch is where new features are developped.
+Only the features we know are perfectly working should be merged on *Master* The *Develop* branch is where new features are developped.

 ## Git Commit messages guidlines